 I am not receiving alerts

-Alertable Web alerts are only issued for unusual, immediate dangers to the public.
+NWT alerts are only issued for unusual, immediate dangers to the public.
 The decision to send a public emergency alert rests with the local, regional, provincial, territorial or federal authority.
-In some instances, the authorities choose to alert the public through local radio and TV channels, or online instead of through Alertable.
+In some instances, the authorities choose to alert the public through local radio and TV channels, or online instead of through the NWT Alert web app.
 We suggest you contact the responsible authority to find out why they did not send the alert that you were expecting to receive.

-The only types of alerts from Environment and Climate Change Canada (ECCC) that appear in the Alertable Web app are weather watches and warnings, not weather statements.
+The only types of alerts from Environment and Climate Change Canada (ECCC) that appear in the NWT Alert web app are weather watches and warnings, not weather statements.

 The decision to issue an alert rests with the local, regional, provincial, territorial and federal authorities.
-If you are not sure that there was an alert issued by the authorities:
+If you are not sure that there was an alert issued by the authorities, follow these steps:

 If the alert you are looking for is not displayed in the “Past alerts for displayed map area” it means the authorities issued no alert.
-If you know there was an alert sent but you do not see it on the Alertable website:
+If you know there was an alert sent but you did not get it on the NWT Alert web app:

 - Check the Locations (Favourites) you have selected to receive notifications for.